javaadpatel/crypto-check/README.md

 ## Setup

-These are the basic steps to follow when running the application locally.
+These are the basic steps to follow when configuring the application locally.

 ### Installing the application